 CA: Certified Approver

-The certified approver (CA) is the individual who has been authorized by the vice president for research and appointed by his/her associate dean for research (or equivalent) to approve/deny certain financial transactions based on the administrative requirements of the University and the sponsor.
+The certified approver (CA) is the individual who has been authorized by the vice president for research and innovation and appointed by his/her associate dean for research (or equivalent) to approve/deny certain financial transactions based on the administrative requirements of the University and the sponsor.
 A CA must pass a two-part exam and fulfill annual continuing education requirements.
 An individual who has passed the exams and participates in continuing education is not a CA until he/she has been appointed.

 SPA: Sponsored Projects Administration

 Sponsored Projects Administration (SPA) is the only institutional unit legally able to submit proposals to external entities for financial support in the form of a contract, grant, or agreement, as well as the only unit legally able to commit the University on behalf of the Board of Regents in the event an award is made.